Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: CANONICAL CORRELATION ANALYSIS FOR DISENTANGLED REPRESENTATION

-The following theorem establishes our main statistical consistency result.
-It shows the uniform convergence of sample covariance operators, the stability of whitening and singular value functions, and, ultimately, the consistency of the empirical maximizers. \begin{theorem}[Consistency of Empirical Maximizers] Assume all conditions in \autoref{thm:affine-id} are satisfied.
-Let $d_\mathcal Z=d_\mathcal S$ and the empirical objective be built as in \autoref{equ:empirical_CCA} with $\epsilon \xrightarrow{} 0^+$.
+The following theorem establishes our central statistical consistency result.
+By demonstrating the uniform convergence of the empirical covariance operators and the stability of both the regularized whitening and spectral mappings, we prove the asymptotic consistency of the empirical maximizers.